cheetah198816/git-repository-score/README.md

 ### The final popularity score for each Github Repository is the average of individuals scores of stars, forks and recency of updates.
 ### Example
-#### Suppose if Github Repository A has 4 stars, 5 forks and Last Updated is yesterday then the final score is calculated as below :
+#### Suppose if Github Repository A has 4 stars, 5 forks and Last Updated is yesterday then the final popularity score is calculated as below :
 - Popularity Score for stars is 1
 - Popularity Score for forks is 1
 - Popularity Score for recency of updates is 5